I'm all for redemption and working past self-inflicted wounds. And that seems to be the case with Jordan "the Juice" Schafer,

 Piazza and his, uh, former centerfold wife have picked up a $10-million, eight-bedroom home in Miami.
 Piazza married the Playboy Playmate in 2005, three years after his infamous "I'm not gay" press conference and little more than a year after a New York Times article discussed the All-Star's live-in yoga instructor.
 The live-in, by the way, was a guy.
 READ MORE »

-More after the jump.
+from the event.
 READ MORE »